bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

     out = []
     for x in encode:
-      if x == 'a’:
+      if x == 'a':
-        out.append('1’)
+        out.append('1')
-      elif x == 'b’:
+      elif x == 'b':
-        out.append('2’)
+        out.append('2')
-    #And we’ll continue on though this with each letter of the alphabet
+    #And we'll continue on though this with each letter of the alphabet

-Once we’ve encoded the text, we’ll print it back for the user
+Once we've encoded the text, we'll print it back for the user

     x = ' '.join(out)
     #this will turn out into a string that we can print